Software-Design-Club/supermarket-pricing-kata/Supermarket Pricing Requirements.md

 - are costs and prices the same class of thing?
 - if a shelf of 100 cans is priced using “buy two, get one free”, how do you value the stock?

+- How does UnitOfSale evolves?
+How does the concrete implementation evolve?
+- What would the implementation of pricing floor look like?